How to Create Your Emergency Notification Process

 By documenting your process, and having the proper communication systems in place during an emergency, you can reduce your liability risk significantly.

-According to a survey of small business owners by Travelers Insurance, nearly 44% of all U.S. small businesses do not have a written business continuity plan that explains what will happen to the business in the event of a serious weather emergency.
+According to a recent survey, 51 percent of organizations do not have a written business continuity plan that explains what will happen to the business in the event of a serious weather emergency.

 Make sure your employee handbook, or the operations document, is properly updated to account for these situations.
 Document all situations that may be considered urgent, not just the weather emergencies.

 Make sure the sections you add include what the communication plan is, what the employee should expect from the company, and how the employee should act during these situations.

 Having this documented allows your employees to know what to expect when emergency situations occur, and gives them a sense of confidence in the employer for anticipating problems that could disrupt every day business.

 Phone-trees and call chains days are in the past.
 Your employees are using SMS, social media channels, and email to communicate as much as voice.

 If you are only using phone trees or call chains, you are exposed to mistakes made by employees in the chain.
 You are also communicating via one channel, which may or may not reach all employees.